Frequently Asked Questions

 48. Q. Must a grand jury issue a consolidated final report?

-49. Q. Does the grand jury have to write a report on its county’s prisons or jails?
+49. Q. Does the grand jury have to write a report on prisons or jails within the county?

 A. No. A grand jury is required to “inquire” into the management and condition of “public prisons” in the county (PC §919(b)), including local detention facilities that hold inmates over 24 hours, such as a county or city jail.
-The duty to inquire may be satisfied by a site visit, an interview of the person in charge of the facility, or a review of the most recent report on the facility by the Board of State and Community Corrections.
-However, the Penal Code does not require the grand jury to write a report about that inquiry.
+The Penal Code does not require the grand jury to write a report about that inquiry.
 In fact, a report must be based on a full investigation, and not just an inquiry, since all the report’s facts must be verified.
-CGJA believes that if the grand jury issues a consolidated report, that report can include a list of the grand jury’s site visits, including visits to detention facilities, as long as it does not reveal any evidence or findings.

 51. Q. May a grand jury include unverified evidentiary material in its report?